gnomon-inria/gnomon/doc/workspaces/SegmentationWorkspace.rst

 Related workspaces
 ==================

-**Upstream of the Segmentation workspace:** Three-dimensional intensity images, inputs of the Segmentation Workspace, might  directly come from a file via the **Browser workspace** or might have been produced as outputs of the **Fusion workspace**.
+**Upstream of the Image Segmentation workspace:** Three-dimensional intensity images, inputs of the Segmentation Workspace, might  directly come from a file via the **Browser workspace** or might have been produced as outputs of the **Fusion workspace**.

-**Downstream of the segmentation workspace:** segmented images, can then be quantitatively analyzed in the **Cell analysis workspace** or further processed in the **Cell reconstruction workspace**.
+**Downstream of the Image Segmentation workspace:** segmented images, can then be quantitatively analyzed in the **Cell analysis workspace** or further processed in the **Cell reconstruction workspace**.